Too Much Busyness?

 Just imagine taking high-quality break time, restorative downtime, and having more flow and pacing throughout your days, weeks, and months.
 (Hey, imagine a hammock in your office!)

 So, where’s the time for this?
 You are already taking some time for this without realizing it, through procrastination and all those other time-suckers.
 If you pause and consider what you’d really like or need for some break time, you can try scheduling it in and fiercely protecting it and see what happens.
-You might be amazed at what a little high-quality re-fuelling can do even in a tiny amount of time.
+You might be amazed at what a little high-quality re-fueling can do even in a tiny amount of time.

 Let’s turn to the body to generate some creative wisdom.